tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 ## Create an app

-Once registered, you can log-in and see the dashboard.
+Once registered, you can log in and see the dashboard.
 We will want to create an app.

 After you authorize the Tina Cloud GitHub app, you should see your demo repository in the list of repositories.
-Click "Choose Reposiitory".
+Click "Choose Repository".

 ## App configuration